In Exercises 19-22, determine whether the events are independent ... | Channels for Pearson+

 1

-Understand the definition of independent and dependent events: Two events are independent if the occurrence of one event does not affect the probability of the other event occurring.
-Conversely, two events are dependent if the occurrence of one event affects the probability of the other event occurring.
+Understand the concept of independence: Two events are independent if the outcome of one event does not affect the outcome of the other.
+For example, in coin tosses, each toss is independent because the result of one toss does not influence the result of another.

-Identify the two events in the problem: Event A is 'getting high grades,' and Event B is 'being awarded an academic scholarship.'
+Identify the events in the problem: Event A is tossing a coin four times and getting four heads.
+Event B is tossing the coin a fifth time and getting a head.

-Analyze the relationship between the two events: Consider whether achieving high grades (Event A) influences the likelihood of being awarded an academic scholarship (Event B).
+Analyze the relationship between the events: The outcome of the first four tosses (Event A) does not influence the outcome of the fifth toss (Event B).
+This is because each coin toss is a separate, independent trial with a fixed probability of heads (0.5) or tails (0.5).

-Recognize that academic scholarships are often awarded based on academic performance, which means that getting high grades (Event A) increases the probability of being awarded a scholarship (Event B).
+Explain the reasoning: Since the probability of getting heads on the fifth toss remains 0.5 regardless of the outcomes of the previous tosses, the events are independent.

 Verified video answer for a similar problem: